dropbox/llama-archive/README.md

 | ---- | ---- |

 ## MVP Design Decisions

+In order to built a minimally viable product first, the following decisions were made:

 1. Python for maintainability (still uncovering how this will scale)
 2. Initially TCP (hping3), then UDP (sockets)
 3. InfluxDB for timeseries database